Real1tyy/PeriodicNotesPlanner/README.md

 ### ⏱️ **Time Budget System**

-Define how many hours you have available and delegate them across categories:
+Define how many hours you have available and delegate them across categories (time investments), with budgets flowing down the hierarchy:

 #### Yearly Time Pool
 ```